 In around 1989 the reservoirs and the running of them heralded the change to stocking with Rainbow Trout, running them as put and take fisheries.
 Cantref was one of these and this continued until 2012 when it was decided to phase out stocking Cantref.
 When we lost Neuadd in 2013 we decided to look at Cantref as by this time it was being offered for lease.
 These negotiations led to us taking it on in 2015.

 We have now had Cantref for a time now and we will continue to rent it from Welsh Water as a Fly only reservoir.
-It will have some small introductions of Rainbows but we understand that there are substantial quantities of Brown trout present.
+It will have some small introductions of Rainbows, but there are substantial quantities of Brown trout present, please return the Brownies